Wet-In-Wet Watercolor Technique

-I mixed up some Cerulean blue and used my 1″ flat red sable to form the clouds.
-In a full wet-in-wet painting it is easier to work from the background forward.
+I mixed up some Cerulean Blue and used my 1″ flat red sable to form the clouds.
+In a full wet-in-wet painting, it’s easier to work from the background forward.

 I continue the sky area with the blue wash, making it look nice.

 The initial strokes you lay down in a wet-in-wet painting diffuse and disperse widely in and on the moist paper.
 Watch your strokes spread as you paint.